guillesotelo/image-compressor/readme.md

 node index path_to_source path_to_destination
 ```

-If you want to use a specific percentage of compression, pass it as a parameter:
+If you want to use a specific percentage of compression for images, pass it as a third argument:

 ```bash
 # Example with 60% of compression